A Guide to Contract for Deed

 The buyer is responsible for recording the transaction with the county where the home is located.
 This is generally required within a few months of the transaction being completed.
 Failure to properly record the transaction could result in a fine for the buyer.

-Generate, sign, and notarize contracts with DocuSign
+Generate, sign, and notarize contracts with Docusign

-DocuSign has the tools you need to generate any type of contract, including a contract for deed.
-Once your agreement is generated, it can be negotiated, signed, and notarized—all within DocuSign.
+Docusign has the tools you need to generate any type of contract, including a contract for deed.
+Once your agreement is generated, it can be negotiated, signed, and notarized—all within Docusign.

-To start creating your contract for deed, try a DocuSign free trial.
+To start creating your contract for deed, try a Docusign free trial.

 Published